RomeoV/wedding-website/content/section/order-of-events.md

 ## 00:00 - Move on to Paddy Reilly's

 For those interested in continuing the party, we will travel together by tram to Paddy Reilly's to carry on the celebration.

+## 03:00 - Go home

+Dream happy dreams for Romeo and Merel.